kjburton03/kjburton03/README.md

 My journey in software development began in 2004 when I started styling my personal Xanga and MySpace pages with the trendiest backgrounds and captivating glitter words.
 After progressing through high school and spending a decade as a bartender, I've found myself immersed in software development once more, enjoying it more than ever before.

+6/8/2024
 WE'RE BACK BABY

+after a long unplanned urgent family matter I am back and ready to hit the ground running.
+Stay tuned, I've got some cool ideas brewing.

 ## 🌐 Socials: